walmartlabs/lumbar/docs/lumbar.md

 # LUMBAR #

-Lumbar generates web applications targeted at specific hardware.
+Lumbar is a js-build tool that takes a _general application_ and list of _platforms_ to generate modular _platform specific applications_.

 ## Introduction ##

-Lumbar is a tool that generates out a list of platform specific web applications. ￼
+Lumbar is a tool that generates out a list of platform specific web applications.

 You can think of lumbar as a conditional compiler that targets platforms.
 However, it doesn’t rely on variables in your source code.
 There’s no #ifdef or #endifs.
 Rather you can include and exclude files by associating them with a platform in an external file.
 Keep your source files clean.